moneybutton/yours-channels/docs/How-to-build-a-bitcoin-micropayment-network-today.md

 We now describe an new implementation of HTLCs that is not subject to transaction malleability.

-Recall that the challenge in building HTLC is to force receiver to reveil his secret within a limited amount of time.
-Decker & Wattenhofer solve this problem by giving sender a refund transaction that he can use to force Receiver to reveil his secret on time.
-However, this refund transaction spends the output if the unbroadcasted Setup Transaction, and was thus subject to a malleability attck.
+Recall that the challenge in building HTLC is to force receiver to reveal his secret within a limited amount of time.
+Decker & Wattenhofer solve this problem by giving sender a refund transaction that he can use to force Receiver to reveal his secret on time.
+However, this refund transaction spends the output if the unbroadcasted Setup Transaction, and was thus subject to a malleability attack.

 We solve the same problem in a different way using OP_CHECKLOCKTIMEVERIFY.
-Our construction is similar to the one by Decker & Wattenhofer, but the output script of our Setup transaction has three brances and encodes the following condition
+Our construction is similar to the one by Decker & Wattenhofer, but the output script of our Setup transaction has three branches and encodes the following condition

 > Receiver can spend this output if he can present the secret.
 However, if he fails to do so within two days, Receiver can spend the output.
 Finally, both parties can cooperate at any time to spend the output jointly.